 A regulator could be slow.
 In a fast-moving sector, it will be important to update the interface to keep pace with technological change.
 Because the regulator must have the power to block new interface designs if they are found to be anticompetitive, it necessarily runs the risk of slowing the pace of innovation.
 A prudent law would establish a presumption that the recommendations of the technical committee will be automatically adopted by the regulator within some number of days unless the regulator actively rejects the new interface.
 The law also could allow the regulator to mandate timetables for the development and imposition of standards.
-This would require the regulator and technical committee to stay on schedule, while retaining the regulator's ability to protect consumers by rejecting changes that do not serve the public.
+This would require the regulator's ability to protect consumers by rejecting changes that do not serve the public.